strawberryjello/wumpus/README.md

 Ruby version: 2.1.5 (the original tests fail in 2.3.5)

+My implementation is on the diy_wumpus branch; the reference implementation from Practicing Ruby is on the reference_implementation branch.

 Instructions for DIY Hunt the Wumpus

 1) Create a branch of your own to do your work on: